 LEE V. KAWARTHA PINE RIDGE DISTRICT SCHOOL BOARD : A FINDING OF SUBSTANTIVE DISCRIMINATION IS NOT NECESSARY FOR A FINDING OF PROCEDURAL DISCRIMINATION

-In a recent decision argued by Brenda Bowlby, a partner in Hicks Morley’s Toronto office, the employer was successful in resisting a finding of substantive discrimination.
+In a decision argued by Brenda Bowlby, a former partner in Hicks Morley’s Toronto office, the employer was successful in resisting a finding of substantive discrimination.
 Notwithstanding that success, Lee is a cautionary tale for employers as the HRTO affirmed that a finding of substantive discrimination is not necessary for a finding of procedural discrimination.